microsoft/DirectXShaderCompiler/docs/DXIL.rst

-165 WaveMatch                     returns the bitmask of active lanes that have the same value 166 WaveMultiPrefixOp             returns the result of the operation on groups of lanes identified by a bitmask 167 WaveMultiPrefixBitCount       returns the count of bits set to 1 on groups of lanes identified by a bitmask
+165 WaveMatch                     returns the bitmask of active lanes that have the same value 166 WaveMultiPrefixOp             returns the result of the operation on groups of lanes identified by a bitmask 167 WaveMultiPrefixBitCount       returns the count of bits set to 1 on groups of lanes identified by a bitmask 168 SetMeshOutputCounts           Mesh shader intrinsic SetMeshOutputCounts 169 EmitIndices                   emit a primitive's vertex indices in a mesh shader 170 GetMeshPayload                get the mesh payload which is from amplification shader 171 StoreVertexOutput             stores the value to mesh shader vertex output 172 StorePrimitiveOutput          stores the value to mesh shader primitive output 173 DispatchMesh                  Amplification shader intrinsic DispatchMesh
 === ============================= =======================================================================================================================================================================================================================